betamaxteam/betamax/index.md

 : the host of the target URI.
 For example the host of `http://search.twitter.com/search.json` is `search.twitter.com`.

 `path`
 : the path of the target URI.
-For example the host of `http://search.twitter.com/search.json` is `/search.json`.
+For example the path of `http://search.twitter.com/search.json` is `/search.json`.

 `port`
 : the port of the target URI.